OloOcki/scan2lod3/README.md

 ## :mailbox: Contact details

-Should you have any further questions do not hesitate to ask me: olaf.wysocki@tum.de
+Should you have any further questions do not hesitate to drop me an email: olaf.wysocki@tum.de